 4) Sue in small claims court

 If you didn't pay by credit card and/or your Attorney General is not helping you, you can always sue in your local small claims court.
 This might seem daunting but small claims court is set up to be extremely easy so that anyone screwed over can bring a claim.
 You do not need a lawyer in small claims court.
 If you booked the hotel online sitting in your home, you have jurisdiction in your local small claims court.
 Go there, ask for some help from the staff in the small claims court office and you can file a suit for your additional room rate / resort fee back.
 You will likely have to pay a fee which varies in small claims courts across the country but usually ranges from $10 to $40.
 You can get this fee back with your additional resort fee / additional hotel rate (just ask the court staff to help).
 Again, no lawyer needed.
 The hotel will most likely just mail you a check and you will never see small claims court.
 The big hotel companies are not going to waste their $500 an hour attorneys fighting your $100 (+ court fees) claim.

-NOTE: Nothing above is intended to be legal advice.
+NOTE: Nothing above is legal advice.
 If you want legal advice, talk to a lawyer.
 If you want hotel advice, reread this page.
 If you want a gordita supreme, go to Taco Bell.